MagnusRichert/ASAPR/README.md

 /
 ~~~

+In this file, each section describes a cleaning container, with Number specifying the amount of circles, Depth indicating how deep the circles will be relative to the specified Z coordinate, and Radius defining the size of the circles.
+The "/" marks the end of the data for one container, and you can add as many sections as needed in one file.

-When the "Pause Before Clean" checkbox is ticked the tip will wait 1 cm over the specified XYZ coordinates.
-This makes it easy to position your cleaning container without exactly measuring the coordinates.
+When the "Pause Before Clean" checkbox is ticked, the tip will pause 1 cm above the specified XYZ coordinates.
+This allows you to position your cleaning container more easily without needing to measure the coordinates precisely.

 #### Load well setting

-On the right side of the GUI you have to provide the well data.
-As the wells are mostly standardized we are reading the well data from a *.txt file, as it is easy to share, modify and reuse.
-An example of such a file is included in the repository as "24well.txt".
+On the right side of the GUI, you'll need to provide the well data.
+Since wells are often standardized, the data is read from a *.txt file for ease of sharing, modification, and reuse.
+An example file named "24well.txt" is included in the repository.

 #### Select wells to scratch

-After loading the well file, the layout should be plotted in the central area of the GUI.
-By clicking a well it turns red and will be excluded from scratching.
-Dragging your clicked mouse and releasing it will also select/deselect all wells underneath.
-The well in the bottom left corner represents the well closest to the coordinate origin, wich is the home position of your printer.
-It is usually the bottom left corner of the printbed as well.
+After loading the well file, the layout will be plotted in the central area of the GUI.
+Clicking on a well will turn it red, indicating that it will be excluded from scratching.
+You can also click and drag your mouse to select or deselect multiple wells underneath.
+The well located in the bottom left corner represents the one closest to the coordinate origin, which is typically the home position of your printer and usually corresponds to the bottom left corner of the print bed.

 #### Generate G-Code

-The final step is to enter the name of your *.gcode file and to generate the G-Code.
-BEFORE running it on the 3D-Printer be sure to read the next chapter.
+The final step is to enter the name of your *.gcode file and generate the G-Code.
+BEFORE running it on the 3D printer, be sure to read the next chapter for important instructions.

 ### Running the G-Code

-Before running the G-Code on your machine be sure to have the bed leveled or correctly prepared for the autoleveling option.
-The guides and the well should be in place by now.
-Also remove the scratching tip, as the printer will home before scratching.
-Otherwise it would drive the tip into the print bed.
-After starting the print the "M00" G-Code command will stop the printer before scratching to insert the tip.
-Make sure your printer firmware supports this command!
-After inserting the tip just continue the print, usually by pressing the knob.
+Before running the G-Code on your machine, ensure that the bed is leveled or properly prepared for the auto-leveling option.
+The guides and well should be correctly positioned by now.
+Additionally, remove the scratching tip, as the printer will home before starting the scratching process; leaving the tip in place could cause it to be driven into the print bed.

-After scratching remove the tip again and end the print.
+Once you start the print, the "M0" G-Code command will pause the printer before scratching, allowing you to insert the tip.
+Verify that your printer firmware supports this command.
+After inserting the tip, continue the print, usually by pressing the knob.

+You can preview how your scratches will look by pasting your G-Code into a viewer.
+One option is ncviewer.com, though keep in mind that for larger X and Y coordinates, the depiction might be shifted.
+Despite this, the G-Code will still function correctly on your printer.